home-assistant/addons/mosquitto/DOCS.md

 - [Mosquitto topic restrictions](http://www.steves-internet-guide.com/topic-restriction-mosquitto-configuration/)
 - [Mosquitto.conf man page](https://mosquitto.org/man/mosquitto-conf-5.html)

-Add the following configuration to enable **unrestricted** access to all topics.
+Add the following configuration to enable **unrestricted** access to all topics for `[YOUR_MQTT_USER]`.
+Once you enable MQTT ACLs, home assistant will no longer have permission to publish or subscribe to the topics that it needs to.
+It is suggested that you add the `homeassistant` and `addons` user to the ACLs as demonstrated below.

 1. Enable the customize flag